 "Halt," it declared in a droning monotone voice.
 "Your identification badges are not visible.
 Present identification immediately."

 Knowing that the robot's next act would be to raise an alarm, possibly by internal radio, Tyler brought up the Kestrel and unleashed a burst of fire from the pulse laser.
 Searing blue-white bolts ripped into its steel shell, which provided an excellent defense from impact weapons but very little ballistic or energy armor.
 The lasers, accompanied by shots from Hale's sonic gun, wrecked the Mechoman, leaving it a pile of scrap metal.
-There was no point in Anje's adding a cannon round, so she held back from doing so.
+There was no point in Anje adding a cannon round, so she held back from doing so.

 "Great," Hale groused.
 "Three minutes inside the building and we've already had our first fight."
 He tugged at the neck of his carbonsuit; borrowed from Tyler it didn't fit the taller, slimmer pilot as well as he'd have liked.
 He also was a little nervous that, unlike Tyler's graphitesuit, it also hadn't been outfitted with armor plates.
 "If anyone sees this junk, we'll be up to our eyeballs in security."